-- ▶ NWS hourly wind directions was randomized; - ▶ The "REFLEVEL SUBNWS" was selected as required for runs that do not process site-specific data; - ▶ Adjust friction velocity (ADJ_U) option was selected; - ▶ The anemometer height was set to 33 ft (10.06 m);19 and - ▶ The 1-min ASOS wind speed threshold of 0.5 meters per second was selected with the THRESH_1MIN keyword.
+- ▶ NWS hourly wind directions will be randomized; - ▶ The "REFLEVEL SUBNWS" will be selected as required for runs that do not process site-specific data; - ▶ Adjust friction velocity (ADJ_U) option will be selected; - ▶ The anemometer height will be set to 33 ft (10.06 m);19 and - ▶ The 1-min ASOS wind speed threshold of 0.5 meters per second will be selected with the THRESH_1MIN keyword.

-The processed files was provided to MassDEP along with modeling files.
+The processed files will be provided to MassDEP along with modeling files.